vbabiy/chai_lightning_pycon/conclusion/conclusion.md

 * **YES!**
 * At AgoraGames
 * We are porting all existing pymox test to chai
-* All future development is using Chai
+* All future development is using chai

 !SLIDE smbullets transition=toss